Imagine another American Civil War, but this time in every state

 The more one hears this particular drumbeat, the louder it becomes.

-Late last year, the University of Maryland and The Washington Post produced a poll saying that one third of Americans thought violence against the government was "sometimes justified" – a belief they found even more widely held among Republicans and independents.
-According to the Post, just about one American in 10 held that view in the 1990s.
+Late last year, the University of Maryland and The Washington Post produced a poll saying that one-third of Americans thought violence against the government was "sometimes justified" — a belief they found even more widely held among Republicans and independents.
+According to the Post, just about 1 American in 10 held that view in the 1990s.

 Do the respondents in all these polls fully realize what these terms mean or their answers imply?
 Possibly not.
 Talk is often cheap, and pollsters can ask a lot of provocative questions in pursuit of something noteworthy — or buzzworthy.